RoxasKH/Bank-Manager/README.md

 ## Testing

-It is possible to run a test of the webapp funcionalities.
+It is possible to run a test of the webapp functionalities.

 In order to do this, open another terminal in your project folder and run the command